 This list is made up of people like Gene Weingarten and Benjamin C. Bradlee.This renowned The Washington Post employees list answers the questions, "What famous people have worked at The Washington Post?" and "Who are the most famous The Washington Post employees?"

-George Andrew Killenberg is a notable American newspaper editor.
+- George Andrew Killenberg (born March 30, 1917, United States) was a notable American newspaper editor.
 Killenberg was executive editor of the now defunct St. Louis Globe-Democrat, or the Globe as it was commonly called, from 1979 until retiring from the position in March 1984.
 His 43-year career at the newspaper began in 1941 when he was hired as a reporter.
-He later served as city editor and managing editor.
-While still attending McBride High School, Killenberg was paid to provide scores and write stories about high school sports to the daily newspapers.
-After providentially meeting the director of sports information at Saint Louis University in the elevator at the St. Louis Star-Times, he was hired to replace him, though ... more on Wikipedia
+He later served as city editor (1956–1966) and managing editor (1966–1979).... more on Wikipedia